hugo-morvan/3D-Deep-features-for-COVID-19-screening-in-CT-scans/README.md

-# Thesis
-Github repository for my Undergrade Thesis
-3D deep features for Covid-19 screening in CT scans
+# 3D Deep features for COVID-19 screening in CT-scans

+Github repository for my Undergraduate Thesis.

+# Introduction

+Welcome to this repository about 3D Deep features for COVID-19 screening in CT-scans.
+Here you will find access to the original dataset, all of the source code, the reference papers and the full thesis paper